jekyll/jekyll/docs/_posts/2018-03-14-development-update.md

 - Same with bug fixes, unless they concern something introduced in Jekyll 3.7 or 3.8, in which case we will backport the fixes and release a patch version.
 - Now is a great time to finally take on the feature you've wanted to see in Jekyll for ages!
 Just open an issue or experiment with the code to get going!

+As for a release date, we're currently aiming for late summer, around September or so.
+However, keep in mind that this project is purely volunteer-run, and as such, delays might occur and we might not hit that release date.

+Finally, this is a great time for newcomers to open-source to make their first contribution!
+We'll be doing our best to mark recommended contributions and create newcomer-friendly issues, as well as to provide mentoring through the contribution process (although we'd like to think that we're already pretty proficient at that).
+So if you've always been hestitant about contributing to a large open-source project, Jekyll is a good place to start!

 [issue]: http://google.com